VanOns/laraberg-nova/README.md

 ##### Height

-You can customize the height of the editor.
+You can customize the height of the editor:

 ```php
 LarabergNova::make(__('Content'), 'content')->height(600)